dm4th/personal-website/info/career/work-break.md

 - Airtable
 #### Description
 The other activity I spent a lot of my time doing was working on things around the apartment and walking our dog Winnie.
 With my commitment to learning I started to get really into podcasts about all sorts of new subjects I was learning about.
 I really waited to make sure I was actually spending my time with informative content rather than just sports or other ephemeral content, so I started to track this time spent much like my creative hours.
 I didn't have a goal for this tracking though, rather I was just curious how the numbers would look compared to my other tracking.

-# AI/ML Bootcamp - Cal Tech

-Throughout my career to this point I had spent most of my time working with rather large datasets, doing analyses that 90% of other people could not do themselves.
-There was always a small subset of problems I would come across though that I feel I needed a bit more training to do well.
-From my understanding I knew I didn't know enough technical algorithms and have the hard skills needed to truly be great at what I was doing before.
-I also knew AI/ML was what I needed to learn to take that next step,  and it didn't hurt that the field was quite popular at The time too.

-I did some research and landed on a bootcamp for quite honestly the worst reasons.i didn't want a long term commitment because I didn't want to be out of the workforce for too long.
-I also didn't think I have the work ethic required to teach myself through YouTube videos and the online courses.
-I did some research online and found a great 6-month bootcamp through Cal Tech that seemed like the perfect fit.
-I should have trusted myself with free courses though.
-The bootcamp was fine, and it kept me honest, but the projects were too restrictive and there was too much stuff in the beginning of the course that I could have skipped over if I was self-pacing.

 (WORK IN PROGRESS)